Build of the Week: The Lion Blade

 Expeditious Advance: Bonus movement speed is great.
 Part of this class was designed to Spring Attack, but you won’t have enough feats to do it until way past Pathfinder Society levels.

 Perfect Surprise: Hands down the most powerful ability of the Lion Blade.
-The DC is ridiculously high, and you still have your Dirge of Misfortune to make the target roll twice and take the lowest.
-You will put Brawlers to shame.
+The DC is ridiculously high; You will put Brawlers to shame.

 Crowdstrike: This ability is very difficult to use without a crowd.
 Ratfolk can use swarming.
 Outside of PFS, a bards can pick up a wand of Illusory crowd.
 Other than that, your only option is while mounted…or in the same square as an unconscious creature.
 Which could work with Perfect Surprise.